exonum/exonum-doc/src/advanced/consensus/consensus-details.md

-- If the check is successful, then check all transactions for correctness and if they are all correct, then proceed to their execution, which results in `Block`.
-Its hash must coincide with the hash of the block from the message, if this did not happen, then this is an indication of a critical failure: either the majority of the network is byzantine or the nodes' software is corrupted.
+- If the check is successful, then check all transactions for correctness and if they are all correct, then proceed to their execution, which results in `Block` (if not all transactions are correct, the node must stop working and signalize error).
+Its hash must coincide with the hash of the block from the message, if this did not happen, then this is an indication of a critical
+  failure: either the majority of the network is byzantine or the nodes' software is corrupted.

 - Add the block to the blockchain and move to a new height.
 Set to`0` the value of the variable `locked_round` at the new height.